Get started

 Intranets

-An intranet is a great choice to manage web pages involving your internal processes and procedures.
-Review our guidance on Creating an intranet
+An intranet is a great choice to share content with your team or department, including things like internal processes and procedures.
+Review guidance on Creating an intranet.

 Before you make the request, it’s a good time to: